ploigos-automated-governance/1-demo/README.md

 oc apply -f ploigos-platform-config-hack.yml
 ```

+15. Create webhook in gitea for demo app
+    settings -> webhooks -> just like github

-14. Login to gitea and create a PR
+16. Login to gitea and create a PR

 == Troubleshooting
 1. To get the admin credentials for ArgoCD: